Oligomycin: Function

+Oligomycins have use as antibiotics.
+However, in humans, they have limited or no clinical use due to their toxic effects on mitochondria and ATP synthase.

 Oligomycin A is an inhibitor of ATP synthase.
-In oxidative phosphorylation research, it is used to prevent state 3 (phosphorylating) respiration.
+In oxidative phosphorylation research, it is used to prevent stage 3 (phosphorylating) respiration.
 Oligomycin A inhibits ATP synthase by blocking its proton channel (FO subunit), which is necessary for oxidative phosphorylation of ADP to ATP (energy production).
 The inhibition of ATP synthesis by oligomycin A will significantly reduce electron flow through the electron transport chain; however, electron flow is not stopped completely due to a process known as proton leak or mitochondrial uncoupling.
 This process is due to facilitated diffusion of protons into the mitochondrial matrix through an uncoupling protein such as thermogenin, or UCP1.